appian/integration-sdk-examples/Component Plug-in (CP) Examples/README.md

 ## How to install
 * Compress all files/directories under the example of your choice into a zip
-* E.g. `zip mapField.zip mapField/mapField mapField/appian-component-plugin.xml`
+* E.g. `zip -r mapField.zip mapField/mapField mapField/appian-component-plugin.xml`
 * Copy the zip into the _admin/plugins directory of your Appian install

 ## How to get an API key